 Your request to inspect and receive a copy of your health information must be submitted in writing.
 We may charge a fee for document requests that is established by Maryland law to cover the costs of copying, mailing, or other supplies.

 In limited circumstances we may deny your request to inspect or receive a copy of your health information.
 If you are denied access to your health information, you may request that the denial be reviewed.
-A licensed health care professional chosen by St. Joseph Medical Center will review your request and the denial.
+A licensed health care professional chosen by University of Maryland St. Joseph Medical Center will review your request and the denial.
 The person who conducts the review will not be the same person who denied your request.
 We will comply with the outcome of the review.